 I've joked with Andy over the last year as we've developed Latin with Andy that all along, my maniacal mom plan was to get Andy to work Henle's First Year Latin book a fourth time—and you always learn something in a deeper way when you have to teach it.
-The training and toiling Andy invested in his Latin studies inspired an original story written by Andy in Latin: Maxima Vipera.
+The training and toiling Andy invested in his Latin studies inspired him toward writing in Latin, creating an original story called Maxima Vipera.

 Working on Precision of Thought